 Dr. Ed Robins, email@example.com, 324 KFA, is the program leader.

 Belize, a small Central American country nestled between Mexico, Guatemala, and the Caribbean sea, where wildlife outnumbers people, where 65% of the forest remains, and where the second largest barrier reef in the world is just off shore.

-A breakdown of the costs related to this program can be viewed by clicking on the “Budget Sheets” link (in the table at the top of this brochure) for the desired term.
+A breakdown of the costs related to this program can be viewed by clicking on the “Program Fees” link (in the table at the top of this brochure) for the desired term.

 Students receive 3 credits for SOCI/ANTH 395.
 There is no language requirement.
 The course satisfies requirements for Global Perspectives (GP) and Multidisciplinary (MD).

 2003; 2004; 2005; 2006; 2007; 2008; 2009; 2010;